 A: We will send out a letter a week before the end of your term

-requesting a schedule for the next term and the grades from the one you
+requesting a schedule for the next term and the grades from the one

-letter as the coversheet when you send it back in
+letter.
+Use that letter as the coversheet when you send it back in

 and be sure to sign and date the letter first.
 If that letter is

 not sent back in before the due date on the bottom of the letter

 Q: Can I take courses online?

-A: Yes, if you can provide us with a course schedule of classes you are
+A: Yes, if you can provide us with a course schedule of classes you

-program.
+that for the program.
 The occupational goal you are working towards

-must also be on our high demand occupation list also.
+must also be on our high demand occupation list.